Policy & Research/Policy Brief/News/Immigration/Legal Avenues

 DOL should resume regular updates to Schedule A. The updated Schedule A list should include occupations that rely on specialized science, technology, engineering, and math (STEM) skills in industries like artificial intelligence, semiconductor manufacturing, and climate technology, where time is of the essence and where more STEM workers are needed to close looming labor gaps.

 By reducing the PERM workload for DOL, this expedited process would save taxpayer dollars as well.
-According to FWD.us analysis, an annual average of about 70,000 PERM applications were filed for workers in occupations that we classified as STEM over the last three years.
+According to FWD.us analysis, an annual average of about 70,000 PERM applications were filed for workers in occupations that we classified as STEM from 2021 through 2024.
 If these STEM occupations had been included on Schedule A, this would have saved nearly $6.2 million on average annually to process the applications.1

 Similarly, expanding the list to include healthcare professionals beyond nurses and physical therapists would help address the pressing shortages of doctors and physicians that are forcing hospitals to close and leaving elderly and medically fragile people with no support, particularly in rural communities.
 Including healthcare practitioners and support occupations in Schedule A would have saved hundreds of thousands of additional dollars in taxpayer money each year and would have expedited processing for more than 13,500 healthcare workers.